 1. What is a shaman?

 Different people, as you might expect, will give you different answers to this question.
-In my universe, a shaman is someone who sends his or her spirit on a journey into the spirit or intangible world, and while there endeavors to be of service in some way.
+In my universe, a shaman is someone who sends his or her spirit on a journey into the spirit world and while there, endeavors to be of service in some way.
 This service can take many forms; among these are divination, empowerment, the escorting of other souls to and from the spirit world and — of course — healing.
 It can be on behalf of individuals, groups of people, a specific community, a specific locale, or the tangible World at large.
 Having performed such service in the spirit world, the shaman then returns to the everyday world.

 2. Are you a shaman?